Stocks wobble on Wall Street as investors review earnings

 Stocks wobbled in afternoon trading on Wall Street Thursday as investors reviewed the latest earnings reports from retailers and an update on the employment market.

 Financial companies had some of the broadest losses.
-American Express fell 1.6% and insurer Allstate fell 1.1%.
+American Express fell 1.9% and insurer Aflac fell 1.4%.

 Solid earnings results helped lift a handful of companies.

-Nvidia jumped 8.7% after the maker of graphics chips for gaming and artificial intelligence reported strong third-quarter financial results.
+Nvidia jumped 8.5% for the biggest gain in the S&P 500 after the maker of graphics chips for gaming and artificial intelligence reported strong third-quarter financial results.
 Other chipmakers also gained ground.
-Advanced Micro Devices rose 2% and Micron Technology rose 0.8%.
+Advanced Micro Devices rose 1.6% and Micron Technology rose 1.6%.

 Investors received a positive update on the closely watched employment market, which is viewed as a key factor in the economy’s continued recovery.